 Brooks Tropicals is one of the food world’s more interesting, family-owned companies.
-What started as a one-man operation, driving a refrigerated truck has grown into one of America’s finest growers and importers of Caribbean fruit.
-But because they import exotic fruits, Brooks Tropicals realized that part of their role is to educate and excite consumers with things like this recipe for starfruit.
+What started as a one-man operation, grew into one of America’s finest growers and importers of Caribbean fruit.
+But because they import exotic fruits, owners of the company realized that part of their role is to educate and excite consumers with things like this starfruit recipe.

 What is star fruit?